-Join Thanassis Pozantzis for an in-depth discussion in this video Traditional banana peel, part of Up and Running with Bodypaint in CINEMA 4D.
+Join Thanassis Pozantzis for an in-depth discussion in this video Traditional banana peel, part of Learning Bodypaint in Cinema 4D.

 - Let's model a banana.
 Let's go to my top view, Bezier, and let's do this part.
 Good, let me correct this.
 You can't see the axis because I've deactivated it, it bothers me.
 So if you want it on, you can keep it on.
 Let me select another Bezier, and create another spline on this side.

 Excellent.
 And then I'm going to my 3D view, I'll create an n-Sided, press T for scale.
 Scale it down, and then get Sweep.
 Drop this in here and then drop these underneath.
 Not bad.
 Let me change my Phong Angle something lower.
 For now.
 Good, I like this.
 Let me change my interpolation, my two splines to Uniform.